PGA Tour suspends members for playing LIV event

 Last updated on .From the section Golf

-The PGA Tour has suspended all its members who are playing in this week's Saudi-funded LIV Golf Invitational.
+The PGA Tour has suspended all of its members who are playing in this week's Saudi-funded LIV Golf Invitational.

 The tournament, being held at Centurion Club near London, is the most lucrative in the history of the game with a $25m (£20m) prize fund.